 DSLRs – Digital Single Lens Reflex

-The only real difference between mirrorless cameras and DSLRs is the size.
+The only real difference between mirrorless cameras and DSLRs is their physical size.

-Some people may argue that Mirrorless cameras aren’t there yet for quality, or they don’t focus as fast, or there isn’t a good selection of lenses available.
-But, choose your brand and model carefully and Mirrorless camera might do everything you need (depending on your answer to #1 above).
+Some people may argue that mirrorless cameras aren’t up to the top standards yet for quality, or they don’t focus as fast, or there isn’t a good selection of lenses available.
+But, choose your brand and model carefully and a mirrorless camera might do everything you need (depending on your answer to #1 above).

-Why might an SLR be the best digital camera for some people?
+Why might a DSLR be the best digital camera for you?
 Here are a few reasons:

-- They've already invested a lot of money in lenses for their system (a valid reason, but didn’t stop me from switching from Canon to Fuji).
+- If you’ve already invested a lot of money in lenses for your system (a valid reason, but that didn’t stop me from switching from Canon to Fuji).

-- There are specialty lenses they require that aren’t in the mirrorless lineup yet (tilt-shift, etc.).
+- If you need specialty lenses that aren’t in the mirrorless lineup yet (tilt-shift, etc.).

-- They're old school and believe bigger is better (it isn’t always).
+- If you’re old school and believe bigger is better (it isn’t always).

-- Sports and/or wildlife are what they shoot and they need really long lenses with large apertures.
+- If sports and/or wildlife is what you want to shoot and you need really long lenses with large apertures.
 Not many of these are available for mirrorless cameras – yet.
 (UPDATE: Sony and Panasonic offer many great options in this area and they may actually be better choices than a DSLR in this area now).

-There are many brands and models to choose from, and price point ranges from entry-level kits (camera body and one lens) under $500, up to super high-end ones up to $8000 USD.
+There are many brands and models from which to choose.
+The price ranges from entry-level kits (camera body and one lens) at under $500, up to super high-end ones over $8000 USD or more.

 #3 – What is your photography skill level?